-For equity securities and derivatives, the contractual cash flows of these instruments do not represent solely payments of principal and interest.
+For unit trusts, equity securities and derivatives, the contractual cash flows of these instruments do not represent solely payments of principal and interest.
 Consequently, these investments are measured at fair value through profit or loss.

-For debt securities the contractual cash flows are solely payments of principal and interest, however they are neither held for collecting contractual cash flows nor held both for collecting contractual cash flows and for sale.
+For debt securities, the contractual cash flows are solely payments of principal and interest, however they are neither held for collecting contractual cash flows nor held both for collecting contractual cash flows and for sale.
 The collection of contractual cash flows is only incidental to achieving the Fund's business objective.
-Consequently, the debt securities, including short-term debt securities with maturities of up to one year from the date of acquisition, are measured at fair value through profit and loss.
+Consequently, the debt securities are measured at fair value through profit or loss.

-For cash and cash equivalents, receivables and due from brokers, these assets are held in order to collect the contractual cash flows.
+For cash and cash equivalents and receivables, these assets are held in order to collect the contractual cash flows.
 The contractual terms of these assets give rise, on specified dates, to cash flows that are solely payments of principal and interest on the principal amount outstanding.
 Consequently, these are measured at amortised cost.